shane-sev/shane-sev.github.io/essays/basis-for-teamwork.md

 ---
 layout: essay
 type: essay
-title: The Basis of Teamworkd
+title: The Basis for Teamwork
 # All dates must be YYYY-MM-DD format!
 date: 2020-09-24
 labels: